amirtha4501/JavaScriptGames/README.md

 ## 🤔 How to play
 ### - Connect
--
+- The board is empty🗌 at the start of the game.
+- The aim for both players is to make a straight line⬇️ of four own pieces.
+- The line can be vertical⬆️, horizontal➡️ or diagonal↘️.
+- Before starting, players decide randomly which of them will be the beginner🎲.
+- Moves are made alternatively, one by turn.
+- The game is over if four of the same colour is connected and the player who owns that colour is the winner🏆.
 ### - Memory Game
 - Initially, there will be 12 cards.
 - Turn over🔄 any of the cards.
 - Remember💡 what was on each card and where it was.
 - If you couple the card's image with it's pair, the score will be incremented⏫.
 - The game is over when all the cards have been matched💯.
+### - Snake Game
+- Press the arrow key↘️.
+- Control the 🐍snake using the arrow keys.
+- Use the up arrow⬆️ to move up, down arrow⬇️ to move down, left arrow⬅️ to turn left and the right arrow➡️ to turn right.
+- Chase down the apples🍎.
+- Play until your snake hits ⚕️itself.
 ### - Whac A Mole
 - A mole🐭 will pop up from the boxes.
 - You've 60 seconds of time⏰ to show your nimbleness.
 - You have to quickly and repeatedly click the heads of moles.
 - The game is over, after a minute⏳.
-### - Connect
-The board is empty at the start of the game.
-The aim for both players is to make a straight line of four own pieces; the line can be vertical, horizontal or diagonal.
-Before starting, players decide randomly which of them will be the beginner; moves are made alternatively, one by turn.

 ## 🧐 What's the outcome
 - ### Connect